guillaumemilitello/notification_timer/README.md

 # NotificationTimer

-Countdown timer entirely controllable from the notifications and the lock screen.
+Simple and clean countdown timer entirely controllable from the notifications and the lock screen.
 Perfect for a quick access when unlocking the screen or while using another application, no need to expand the notification to access the buttons.

 Customizable timeout notification from the settings: vibration, sound, light and color background.